bitst0rm-pub/Formatter/README.md

             "format_on_save": false,

             // Auto formatting whenever code is pasted into the current file/view.
-            // This option is affected by the same syntax impact, and its solutions
+            // This option is affected by the same syntax conflict, so its solutions
             // are identical to those mentioned above for the "format_on_save" option.
             "format_on_paste": false,